Mary II: Early life

 The Duke of York converted to Roman Catholicism in 1668 or 1669 and the Duchess about eight years earlier, but Mary and Anne were brought up as Anglicans, pursuant to the command of Charles II.
 They were moved to their own establishment at Richmond Palace, where they were raised by their governess Lady Frances Villiers, with only occasional visits to see their parents at St James's or their grandfather Lord Clarendon at Twickenham.
 Mary's education, from private tutors, was largely restricted to music, dance, drawing, French, and religious instruction.
 Her mother died in 1671, and her father remarried in 1673, taking as his second wife Mary of Modena, a Catholic who was only four years older than Mary.

 From about the age of nine until her marriage, Mary wrote passionate letters to an older girl, Frances Apsley, the daughter of courtier Sir Allen Apsley.
 Mary signed herself 'Mary Clorine'; Apsley was 'Aurelia'.
 In time, Frances Apsley became uncomfortable with the correspondence, and replied more formally.

-At the age of 15, Mary became betrothed to her cousin, the Protestant Stadtholder of Holland, William III of Orange.
+At the age of 15, Mary became betrothed to her first cousin, the Protestant Stadtholder of Holland, William III of Orange.
 William was the son of Charles II's late sister Mary, Princess Royal, and thus fourth in the line of succession after James, Mary, and Anne.
 At first, Charles opposed the alliance with the Dutch ruler—he preferred that Mary wed the heir to the French throne, the Dauphin Louis, thus allying his realms with Catholic France and strengthening the odds of an eventual Catholic successor in Britain—but later, under pressure from Parliament and with a coalition with the Catholic French no longer politically favourable, he approved the proposed union.
 The Duke of York agreed to the marriage, after pressure from chief minister Lord Danby and the King, who incorrectly assumed that it would improve James's popularity among Protestants.
 When James told Mary that she was to marry her cousin, "she wept all that afternoon and all the following day".